rx-angular/rx-angular/libs/cdk/render-strategies/src/lib/README.md

 # RxStrategyProvider

-`RxStrategyProvider` is the best way to consume full power of concurrent strategies to schedule work that is not related to rendering.
+`RxStrategyProvider` is the best way to consume full power of concurrent strategies to schedule any kind of work.

 > Want to play with it?
 Here's [demo link](https://stackblitz.com/edit/angular-ivy-1vfpoe)